ishmael03/Bank-Churn/README.md

 ### **Dataset**

 The dataset used in this project includes customer information such as age, balance, membership duration, and transaction history.
-(Note: Adjust this section based on the actual data you used.)

 ### **Execute**